 Critically ill patients in need of an organ transplant are in a race against time, though many are not registered to donate due to fear of the unknown.

-Critically ill patients who need an organ transplant are in a race against the clock, and unfortunately, time is not always on their side.
-In fact, every day, 17 people die waiting for the life-saving transplant they need.
+Critically ill patients who need organ transplants are in a race against the clock, and unfortunately, time is not always on their side.
+In fact, every day, 20 people die waiting for a life-saving organ transplant.

 Almost anyone can be an organ donor, regardless of their health status.
-However, many people do not register to become donors out of fear.
-The good news is, those fears are completely unfounded.
+However, many do not take the step of registering to become a donor out of fear, although those fears are oftentimes unfounded.

 The unimaginable happens.
 There’s a serious car crash or other catastrophic accident that causes life-threatening injuries.
 Many people mistakenly believe that when the EMTs arrive on the scene, or the accident victim is brought to the hospital, the standard of care they receive will be less aggressive if the patient is an organ donor.

 Fact: Healthcare professionals will use their expertise and whatever state-of-the-art technology is available to save a life, regardless of whether the person is an organ donor, says Wright.
 When ambulance crews or ER staff members respond to an emergency or administer treatment, they often do not know if a patient is an organ donor or not.

 Organ donation and the process required to carry it out are only considered after specific medical conditions are met.

 When a person experiences a devastating neurologic injury and is brought to the hospital, someone from the clinical team will contact the hospital’s designated nonprofit organ procurement organization (OPO) to inform them of the situation.
 (The OPO serving our region is Gift of Life Donor Program.)

 Representatives from Gift of Life will then come to the hospital to evaluate the patient and determine whether they would be suitable for donation.
 Full clinical support is continued until the patient:

 - Meets the strict criteria for brain death